radovskyb/watcher/README.md

 [![Build Status](https://travis-ci.org/radovskyb/watcher.svg?branch=master)](https://travis-ci.org/radovskyb/watcher)

-`watcher` is a simple Go package for watching files or directory changes.
+`watcher` is a simple Go package for watching for files or directory changes without using filesystem events.

 `watcher` watches for changes and notifies over channels either anytime an event or an error has occured.

 `watcher`'s simple structure is purposely similar in appearance to fsnotify, yet it doesn't use any system specific events, so should work cross platform consistently.

-With `watcher`, when adding a folder to the watchlist, the folder will be watched recursively.

 # Installation